Kristen Stewart Parties With Stella Maxwell After Moschino Show, Robert Pattinson & Emma Roberts Also Spotted

 Kristen Stewart and Robert Pattinson were spotted at the same party on Friday night just days after they reunited at a mutual friend’s birthday bash.
-However,according to Women’s Wear Daily, the former couple did not attend the star-studded affair together.
+However, according to Women’s Wear Daily, the former couple did not attend the star-studded affair together.

 As previously reported by The Inquisitr, Kristen Stewart’s girlfriend Stella Maxwell was one of the models who rocked the runway at the circus-themed Moschino Resort 2019 and Men’s Spring/Summer 2019 fashion show on Friday.
 There are no reports of Stewart attending that event to support the Victoria’s Secret angel, but she was photographed hitting up the Moschino afterparty with Maxwell.
 The Daily Mail published photos of Stewart and Maxwell heading to the event, which was held at Madame Siam Sideshow Emporium on Hollywood Boulevard.

-It was actually opening night for the carnival-themed night club owned by nightlife moguls Mark and Johnnie Houston.
-The brothers invited Moschino creative director Jeremy Scott to co-host the event, ensuring that many of the famous faces who attended the Moschino fashion show showed up Madame Siam to support the designer.
+It was actually opening night for the carnival-themed nightclub owned by nightlife moguls Mark and Johnnie Houston.
+The brothers invited Moschino creative director Jeremy Scott to co-host the event, ensuring that many of the famous faces who attended the Moschino fashion show showed up at Madame Siam to support the designer.
 They included American Horror Story actress Emma Roberts, who appeared to be Kristen Stewart and Stella Maxwell’s third wheel.
 The trio attended the afterparty at Madame Siam together, where Maxwell was photographed holding Stewart’s arm as they walked outside the venue.
 In another snapshot, Stewart is pictured in deep conversation with Roberts.

 Emma Roberts steps out for a night on the town with Kristen Stewart & Stella Maxwell! https://t.co/fe5b7BWSuW